tadin001/pttest/_posts/2017-08-15-whats-nu-in-nuget-with-visual-studio-2017-version-15-3.md

 We are committed to making sure that NuGet.org is fully accessible to all users.
 We addressed many accessibility issues for this preview in accordance with [Section 508 Laws][31] and [Web Content Accessibility Guidelines (WCAG 2.0 AA)][32].
 If you find any accessibility issues, please let us know by [filing an issue on GitHub][33].
 Some of the changes we’ve made include:

-*   Updating tab ordering on all pages to ensure proper keyboard navigation
+*   Updating tab order on all pages to ensure proper keyboard navigation

 *   Setting ARIA attributes on elements to make sure screen-reader technologies work on the website

 *   Ensuring all interactive elements have visual feedback for when they are focused by the keyboard

 *   Setting text colors to properly contrast with backgrounds with a minimum ratio of 4.5:1

     ![Accessibility Demo][34]

 ### Prominent package details